Byron/bit/README.md

 ## Requirements

+All code is only verified to be working on python 2.7 at the current time.

 * [bcore](https://github.com/Byron/bcore)
 * [sqlalchemy](https://github.com/zzzeek/sqlalchemy)
     - For some tools to be useful in production, an sql database server is required.